 The Mavrik Pro is the new model in Callaway’s new Mavrik range.
 They have impressive forgiveness and consistency for their size.
-A ton of technology has been utilized with the Mavrik Pro iron which will help many golfers to play an iron the love to look at.
+A ton of technology has been utilized with the Mavrik Pro iron which will help many golfers to play an iron they love to look at.

-The manufacturing business has given the cavity a lavishly elegant look with a black and silver contrast.
+The manufacturing business has given the cavity a lavishly elegant look with black and silver contrast.
 This interesting blend of colors keeps the clubs from looking dull.
 However, the topline is quite thin at the address and the head is relatively smaller from heel to toe.
 The blend of mate and chrome makes the club looks a bit smaller.

 Callaway is using artificial intelligence in an iron.
-They have built-up a brilliant deliberate face structure that is unique to every loft, so they can create significant boost in ball speed.
-The custom tungsten weights in each iron allow Callaway to locate the position of the CG in each iron while still maintaining ball speed in flash face cup.
+They have built-up a brilliant deliberate face structure that is unique to every loft, so they can create a significant boost in ball speed.
+The custom tungsten weights in each iron allow Callaway to locate the position of the CG in each iron while still maintaining ball speed in the flash face cup.

 Callaway has engineered Urethane microspheres in the club head that are particularly designed to dampen unwanted vibrations.
 The microspheres keep the mishits from feeling rough.
-On average, they are bit louder than most player irons.
+On average, they are a bit louder than most player irons.

 - Artificial intelligence